 Graffiti, like a virus, spreads quickly unless it is contained and removed right away.
 Armed with powerful solvents and paint spray cans, BIA cleaning crews mount an effective response to vandals and graffiti artists.

 Weed control and graffiti removal are part of the BIA maintenance service for DEA members.
-Therefore, if you need help inside the BIA boundaries, please contact:
+If you need help inside the BIA boundaries, please contact us:

 Before removing any graffiti, report it by calling the City of Everett's Graffiti Hotline.